 For using the igraph C library

-This is another library for creating and manipulating graphs.
-You can look at it two ways: first, igraph contains the implementation of quite a lot graph algorithms.
+igraph is a library for creating and manipulating graphs.
+You can look at it in two ways: first, igraph contains the implementation of quite a lot of graph algorithms.
 These include classic graph algorithms like graph isomorphism, graph girth and connectivity and also the new wave graph algorithms like transitivity, graph motifs and community structure detection.
-Skim through the table of contents or the index of this book to get an impression.
+Skim through the table of contents or the index of this book to get an impression of what is available.

-Second, igraph provides a platform for the developing and/or implementing graph algorithms.
-It has a quite efficient data structure for representing graphs and a number of other data structures like flexible vectors, stacks, heaps, queues, adjacency lists to accomplish this.
-In fact these data structures evolved along the implementation of the classic and non-classic graph algorithms which make up the major part of the igraph library.
-This way they were fine tuned and checked for correctness several times.
+Second, igraph provides a platform for developing and/or implementing graph algorithms.
+It has an efficient data structure for representing graphs, and a number of other data structures like flexible vectors, stacks, heaps, queues, adjacency lists that are useful for implementing graph algorthms.
+In fact these data structures evolved along with the implementation of the classic and non-classic graph algorithms which make up the major part of the igraph library.
+This way, they were fine-tuned and checked for correctness several times.

-We believe that one of the big strengths of igraph is that it can be embedded into a higher level language or environment.
-Two such embeddings (or interfaces if you look at them the other way) are currently being developed by us: igraph as a GNU R package and igraph as a Python extension module.
-A third embedding, being developed by another developer is a Ruby extension.
-Other are likely to come.
-The high level languages as R or Python make it possible to do use graph routines with mush greater comfort, without actually writing a single line of C code.
-They have some, usually very small, speed penalty compared to the C version, but add ease and much flexibility.
-This manual however covers only the C library.
-If you want to use Python or GNU R, please see the documentation written specifically for these interfaces and come back here only if you're interested in some detail which is not covered in those documents.
+We believe that one of the big strengths of igraph is that it can be embedded into a higher-level language or environment.
+Three such embeddings (or interfaces if you look at them another way) are currently being developed by us: an R package, a Python extension module, and a Mathematica (Wolfram Language) package.
+Others are likely to come.
+High level languages such as R or Python make it possible to use graph routines with much greater comfort, without actually writing a single line of C code.
+They have some, usually very small, speed penalty compared to the C version, but add ease of use and much flexibility.
+This manual, however, covers only the C library.
+If you want to use Python, R or the Wolfram Language, please see the documentation written specifically for these interfaces and come back here only if you are interested in some detail which is not covered in those documents.

 We still consider igraph as a child project.
 It has much room for development and we are sure that it will improve a lot in the near future.
 Any feedback we can get from the users is very important for us, as most of the time these questions and comments guide us in what to add and what to improve.